 My scholarly work has focused on music's place in American cultures and imaginations.
 In a series of articles and then my first book, Sounding Real: Musicality and American Literature at the Turn of the Twentieth Century, I explored a pivotal moment in American music (with the rise of Tin Pan Alley, ragtime, "Indianist" composers, and American divas) as it was registered by and in American fiction.

 My interest in music stems from my lifelong practice as a violinist and chamber musician.
-I have a Masters in Music Performance from the New England Conservatory and worked professionally in various orchestras before, in part because of repetitive injuries to my hand, deciding to switch gears and head back to school.
+I have a Masters in Music Performance from the New England Conservatory and worked professionally in various orchestras before deciding, in part because of repetitive injuries to my hand, to switch gears and head back to school.
 I received my Ph.D. from Yale in English Literature in 1997, and have been teaching at SF State ever since.